Generic name: risankizumab [ RIS-an-KIZ-ue-mab ]

 Risankizumab may also be used for purposes not listed in this medication guide.

-Risankizumab affects your immune system.
 You may get infections more easily.
-Call your doctor if you have symptoms such as fever, chills, cough, trouble breathing, diarrhea, burning when you urinate, weight loss, or skin sores on your body (different from psoriasis).
+Call your doctor right away if you have signs of infection such as: fever, chills, sweats, muscle aches, skin sores, stomach pain, diarrhea, burning when you urinate, weight loss, cough, shortness of breath, or a cough with red or pink mucus.

 Before taking this medicine

-Make sure you are current on all vaccines before you begin treatment with risankizumab.
+Make sure you are current on all vaccines before you start using risankizumab.

 Tell your doctor if you are pregnant or breastfeeding.